After-Shock/Cloudbox-wiki/FAQ.md

    - Run `sudo easy_install pyOpenSSL` and retry.

-## If you make a mistake in pasting the claim token
+## If you are unable to find your Plex server

 You may resolve this by either
  - Using SSH Tunneling to log into Plex and set your credentials